roosglades/StockAnalysis/README.md

 ## Background:

 Market forecasting has always been a notoriously difficult task.
 Factors such as global macro-economincs, political, public sentiment do not follow strict patterns.
 Tradionally "technical factors" such as EMA (exponential moving average), RSI (relative strength index), MACD (Moving Average Convergence Divergence) and others are used to predict buys/sells for any specific stock.
-Lately, machine learning has shown promise in predicting future stock performance.
-Using a machine learning algorithm pieced together with market research and traditional methods could provide a stronger confidence in a stock's future outlook.
+Recently, machine learning has shown promise in predicting future stock price performance.
+Machine learning used to forecast stock price coupled with traditional financial analysis could provide a more confident picture of future price movements.

 ## Objective:

-Leverage machine learning to provide a forecast for any given stock price present on the NYSE.
+Leverage machine learning to provide a forecast for any given stock (on the NYSE) for any number of days in the future.

 ## Method:

-Utilize a LSTM (Long Short Term Memory) RNN (Recurrent Neural Network) that can weight previous time sequenced inputs from the economy's history and train on these hidden patterns.
-We will use a dataset of 8 1/2 years worth of stock and global economic data to train/test the neural network's performance.
+Utilize a LSTM (Long Short Term Memory) RNN (Recurrent Neural Network) that can weight previous time sequenced inputs from the economic history and train on these hidden patterns.
+We will use 8 1/2 years worth of stock and global economic data to train/test the neural network's performance.

 Our performance will be measured using a MAE, MAPE.
-But my main criteria will be how often the trend for the forecasted days matches the actual data.
+My main criteria will be how often the trend for the forecasted days matches the actual data.

 ## Data:
 The data will be gathered from the following sources using mostly yahoo finance throught the yfinance python library.